 Also known as 'flexible access'.
 Take the money you need - whenever you need it.

-Have some or all of your savings paid as one, or more, cash lump sums.
+Have some or all of your pension savings paid as one, or more, cash lump sums.

-Buy a guaranteed regular income, also called secure income, for the rest of your life.
+Buy a guaranteed regular income, also known as a secure income, for the rest of your life.

 Not ready to access your pension savings?

 The minimum age to retire is 55, increasing to 57 in 2028.
 Once you've reached 55, you can access your pension savings whenever the time is right for you.
 You can buy an pension annuity, dip in with pension drawdown or take it all as a cash lump sum.

 And, if you need more time to consider your options, that's fine too.
 You can choose to leave your money invested giving it more potential to grow, but it could go down in value too.